They don’t give you much, but they ask for a lot.

 The Secret To Better Skin

 In the womb your baby has been in a very controlled environment for their entire existence and newborn skin is like no other.
 We all know it’s delicate and sensitive but the physiology of the skin is rarely understood or fully explained.
-The easiest way to evaluate a product’s safety is by asking ‘could I eat this’ or ‘would I rub this in my lips’ if the answer is no, reconsider using it on your newborn baby’s skin.
+Probably the easiest way to evaluate a product’s safety is by asking ‘could I eat this’ or ‘would I rub this in my lips’ if the answer is no, reconsider using it on your newborn baby’s skin.